 I’ve recreated some performance statistics going back as far as 2010, but they have been more crudely calculated than the unitised method I now use.

-Note: I’ve used the Vanguard All-World ETF (it’s ticker is VWRL and it was launched in May 2012) to reflect global returns for UK-based investors.
+Note: I’ve used the Vanguard All-World ETF to reflect global returns in pound terms for UK-based investors.
+Its ticker is VWRL and it was launched in May 2012.

 My portfolio was very different in 2010.
 Back then I was mostly a share investor.
 I still held a few investment trusts but not as many as I did in the 1990s.

 As well as being too time consuming, I felt that I was taking too much risk with my investments.
 A younger me wouldn’t have minded that so much, but the older me has become much more interested in keeping what I’ve already got!

 Assessing my performance

 I’ve decided that I need to compare my performance to a global index as well as a UK one, given the current make-up of my investments.

 I’d say 2014 was probably the first year my portfolio became ‘mostly global’ and started to resemble the way it looks today.
-Taking that as a starting point, I am up 65% for my main portfolio which compares to 22% for the UK market and 61% for world markets (as represented by the Vanguard All-World ETF).
+Taking that as a starting point, I am up 65% for my main portfolio which compares to 22% for the UK market and 60% for world markets (as represented by the Vanguard All-World ETF).

-If I add in 2013, which was a stinker for me, then the main portfolio is just ahead of the UK market — 58% vs 51% — but it substantially trails the global market’s 88%.
-My pension returned 80% over the last six years.
+If I add in 2013, which was a stinker for me, then my main portfolio is still ahead of the UK market — 58% vs 48% — but it substantially trails the global market’s 94%.
+My pension returned 84% over the last six years.

-Given that I’ve consciously derisked my portfolio over the last couple of years if I can beat global stock market returns by a total of, say, 10-15% over rolling five-year periods from now on then I would be more than happy.
+Looking ahead, if I can beat global stock market returns by a total of, say, 10% over rolling five-year periods then I would be more than happy.
 That would represent an annual outperformance of 2%.